 Merchandising with Coveo

-When we talk about search, we often hear the term searchandising, but Coveo powers the entire product discovery experience, not just search, so we refer to the actions to configure the whole experience as merchandising.
-We provide business users with all the control to influence and pick which products will be displayed on their website, in addition to leveraging AI models.
+When discussing search, the term searchandising is often mentioned, but the Coveo Platform powers the entire product discovery experience, not just search.
+Therefore, the actions to configure the whole experience are referred to as merchandising.
+Business users are provided full control to influence and select the products displayed on their website, in addition to utilizing AI models.

 Understanding the following three key concepts are required to succesfully implement merchandising with Coveo: